 The anniversary of the ill-fated voyage of Titanic is celebrated each April 14th.
 At 2:20 am. on April 15, 1912, the British ocean liner sank about 400 miles south of Newfoundland, Canada.
 The massive ship, which carried 2,200 passengers and crew, had struck an iceberg two and a half hours before.
 700 survived.

-As a food historian, I appreciate gathering friends to pay homage to lives lost in the famous tragic event, but also to serve these dishes throughout the year.
-Downton Abbey fans are particularly drawn to this tragedy as the series opens with this news which directly affects the Crawley family.
+As a food historian, I appreciate gathering friends to pay homage to lives lost in the famous tragic event, but also to serving these dishes throughout the year.
+Downton Abbey fans are particularly drawn to this tragedy as the series opens with this news that directly affects the Crawley family.

 The Marvel of Titanic’s Kitchens

 There is much trivia to appreciate about the ship.
 Passengers in steerage had never dined as well in their lives.
 Titanic was equipped with some of the most sophisticated culinary facilities afloat and boasted elegant cafes and opulent dining saloons that rivalled the finest restaurants in Paris and London.

 A huge staff prepared 6,000 meals a day.
 The main galley featured serving pantries; a butcher shop; a bakery; vegetable kitchens; specialized rooms for silver and china; rooms for wines, beer and oysters; and huge storage bins for the tons of coal needed to fuel the 19 ovens, cooking tops, ranges and roasters.
 They even had huge freezer compartments when even grand houses like Downton had to rely on cold storage rooms and iceboxes.

 Downton’s Titanic Inside Joke

 We all remember Edith’s wedding disaster in S3E03.
 What you might not know was that many of the dishes were also served in 1st Class on Titanic.
-I am sure that these menu choices were reflective of Julian Fellowes keen interest in Titanic, but perhaps was also meant to foreshadow the catastrophe at the altar.
+I am sure that these menu choices were reflective of Julian Fellowes’s keen interest in Titanic but perhaps were also meant to foreshadow the catastrophe at the altar.
 Equally amusing was that the Downton staff really didn’t know what to make of the food when offered the leftovers.

 The dishes included: